Agate Beach Chevron Crochet Blanket

 This crochet chevron pattern includes 8 sizes, from baby to king size.
 It also includes instructions for customizing your own size afghan!

-You can find the free crochet chevron blanket pattern in this post below, or an ad-free print friendly version (including all photo tutorials) on Love Crafts, Ravelry, or on Etsy (aff).
+You can find the free crochet chevron blanket pattern in this post below, or an ad-free print friendly version on Ravelry, or on Etsy (aff).

 You’ll be wrapping yourself in a little bit of heaven when you cuddle up with the Agate Beach Blanket.
 The colors in the Scarfie Lite yarn inspired its’ design and texture.
 Simple crochet chevrons represent the waves of Lake Superior, while the puff stitches represent the agates that the lake tosses upon the beach.